How to Make Your Tube Colors Work For You - Two Tips from Annie O’Brien Gonzales

 ”Think of it as taking it just slightly off-center a bit,” says Gonzales.

 It doesn’t take much to move from an expected out-of-the-tube color to something just slightly different.
-And that little adjustment makes a huge difference.
+You could add a touch of any other color, white or black.
+Even just a tiny bit of adjustment makes a huge difference.

 Mute Your Colors